Tuesday, February 8, 2022

 I am a water baby, born into a swimming pool somewhere in California.
 The consistencies of my youth are remembered by two glorious elements: Sun, and Water.

 I found rare silence and solitude in the depths of the pool.
 How long can you hold your breath?
-My long dark hair, bleached golden by the sun, the ends shimmery like a fish's tail in the water.
-My skin, a blonde-roasted coffee color which perfectly resembled the warm, caramel skin of my father.
-My dad, a sun-worshiper too.
+My long dark hair, bleached golden by the Sun, the ends shimmery like fish's tail in the water.
+My skin, a warm light-roasted coffee color, an exact replica of the caramel skin of my father.
+My Dad, a sun-worshiper too.

-Now I have no swimming pool.
-My doctor says I better avoid the sun, because it can do bad things to my skin.
-I want to shake her and say, but the sun and I are friends, we go way back.
-I'm a water baby, I'm my father's daughter; burnt like coffee, sweet like caramel.
-I can't resist the sun.
+Now I have no swimming pool, and my doctor says I must avoid the Sun.
+I want to shake her and say, but the Sun and I are friends, we go way back.
+I'm a water baby, my father's daughter; burnt like coffee, sweet like caramel.
+I can't resist the Sun.
 Its warm, seductive rays.
 My body vs. my brain.
 Which one do you think will win?

 But this is not 1996.
-Here, halogen lights replace the sun, in a windowless doctor's office on floor twenty two.
+Here, halogen lights replace the Sun, in a windowless doctor's office on floor twenty two.
 Of course, I say.
-I'll stay away from the sun.
-I'll go to work.
-I'll get married.
-Pay my bills, and have some kids.
+I'll stay away from it.
+I'll go to work, get married.
+Pay my bills, have some kids.
 Put on sunscreen.
 Drive safely.

 As I'm leaving, the woman at the front desk says something about insurance, and I stare at her like she has three heads before nodding my head dutifully.
-Because now we are Adults.
+Because now I'm an adult.

 When did everything change?
 I can't remember anything happening between back then, and right now.